hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.md

 | event        | String   | Custom event identifier            | yes      |
 | eventHandler | Function | Function handling triggered event  | yes      |

 Hoodie informs you about a lot of internal events, such as data being added, removed or changed, or a user signing in or out.
 These can be listened to with **on()**.
 You can also register listeners for events you created and triggered yourself.
-See [trigger](#trigger) more on this.
+See [trigger](#trigger) for more on this.

 #### A Note on the Event Identifier Format